-The 2020 Open Source Security and Risk Analysis report found that of the 1,253 codebases analyzed, 73% of them contained components with license conflicts or no license at all.
+The 2021 Open Source Security and Risk Analysis report found that of the 1,500+ codebases analyzed, 65% of them contained components with license conflicts.

 The Black Duck product harnesses the power of our multifactor scanning functionality, our comprehensive KnowledgeBase™, and our advanced license data to allow customers to mitigate license risk with their open source use.
 Here are four advanced license compliance features you’ll find in Black Duck software composition analysis: